 Accounting Software Integrations & Add-Ons

 Zoho’s add-on feature is a unique and novel addition.
-You can add an additional user for $2 a month.
-This is really helpful and was a common complaint before it was introduced.
+You can add an additional user for $2 a month which is very helpful and was a common complaint before it was introduced.
 Zoho Books also offers an auto-scan option, and you’ll have to pay $15 per 25 auto-scans.
 You can send invoices and estimates by mail directly through Zoho Books if you purchase snail mail credits.
-The cost is $2/credit.
-One credit is needed for US mail.
-Two credits are required for international mail.
+The cost is $2/credit; one credit is needed for US mail, two credits for international mail.

-In terms of integrations, Zoho Books is simply unparalleled (with the exception of payroll integrations, of course).
-You can easily connect Zoho books with the many other Zoho products for pretty much anything you can think of.
+In terms of integrations, Zoho Books is simply unparalleled (except for the payroll integrations, of course).
+You can easily connect Zoho books with all the other Zoho products, and do pretty much anything you can think of.
 I am a huge supporter of the Zoho suite of products that all work in unison, bringing you an all-encompassing user experience.
 Here is the list of the Zoho suite of apps:

 - Zoho People